About Tami Brown-Brandl:

 What is your position at the University of Nebraska—Lincoln?

-I am a professor in Biological System Engineering, and I also have the honor of being the Dr. William E and Eleanor L Splinter Chair.
+I am a professor in Biological Systems Engineering, and I also have the honor of being the Dr. William E. and Eleanor L. Splinter Chair.

 What drew you to the University of Nebraska—Lincoln?

 I have been an adjunct member of the BSE department for almost 20 years.
-I transitioned from US Meat Animal Research center, to join a larger team of engineers and to increase my interaction with students.
+I transitioned from the US Meat Animal Research Center, to join a larger team of engineers and to increase my interaction with students.

 What aspect of working in an educational setting do you enjoy the most?